JoOechslin/Codex/README.md

    need to sit in the same directory such that the notebook finds these files.
    The .so file is compiled for a macOS environment.
 If you are running things on a different platform, you need to compile the grad_phi-v2.cpp source file to get your .so file.
 A compiler call for the mac environment is included as commentary in the grad_phi-v2.cpp source file.
-You may need tol adjust the compiler call to your environment.
+You may need to adjust the compiler call to your environment.

 3. **Run**
    Open and run the DFS-v11-0.ipynb notebook.
 You may need to install certain modules (eg CAMB) for the notebook to run.